ebuchman/blog/content/posts/2020-04-25-modest-mongolian.md

 the era of self-sufficient city states and established globalized trade in a hyper-connected world of rich information flow across robust communication infrastructure.
 But this infrastructure was was ultimately the conduit for its own downfall at the hands of invisible enemy, an infectious parasite.
 Sound familiar?

-Is there no end to the cycles of history?
+And the cycles of history play on repeat.

 [wiki-achaemenid]: https://en.wikipedia.org/wiki/Achaemenid_Empire
 [wiki-alexander]: https://en.wikipedia.org/wiki/Alexander_the_Great